NumbaCruncha/RoadDetection/README.md

 - Batch normalization was added to the convolutional layer to scale and normalise the input arrays resulting in faster convergence.

 # Results
 Training occured over 64 iterations across 50 epochs.
-The network was trained using an RTX2070 GPU in approximately 90 minutes resulting in an average accruacy of 98%.
+The network was trained using an RTX2070 GPU in approximately 90 minutes resulting in an average accuracy of 98%.

 ![Alt text](https://user-images.githubusercontent.com/14899131/50678063-cd13a680-1061-11e9-82e9-ec0e4e1e4afd.png "Training Accuracy")